PelagicCreatures/marlin/README.md

 See app-tests.js for an example express app using this module

-See (https://github.com/PelagicCreatures/marlin-app)[boilerplate blog web app] for integration example.
+See [boilerplate blog web app](https://github.com/PelagicCreatures/marlin-app) for integration example.